MarlinFirmware/Marlin/Marlin/Firmwares/README.md

     **Tip**: After a Delta calibration (G33 v3) if you get a "std dev:" sup.> 0.2, it means that you have a problem with the structure of your printer!
-             A "std dev:" of 0.04 and less is excellent !!
+             A "std dev:" of 0.04 and less is excellent !! standard is 0.08.

   Remove the probe and then redo the Z offset by deactivating the endstops by menu or "M211 S0".
   Then lower the nozzle slowly to adjust to a sheet of paper.